 Teaching gives me the opportunity to introduce others to this intimate and challenging occupation.
 Students come to poetry with a fair amount of reticence and sometimes even resistance, and I try to help them learn ways to read poetry that can stimulate their imagination.
 And since poetry is one of the most human of the arts, in which one makes direct contact with personal experience, the classroom can become a very special, and sometimes sacred, place.

-I am a poet, and I am also an editor and publisher.
-Over the past 22 years, I have edited Passager, a national literary journal I co-founded, which features older writers and honors their creativity.
+I am a poet, an editor and a publisher.
+Over the past 26 years, I have edited Passager, a national literary journal I co-founded, which features older writers and honors their creativity.
 The idea for Passager emerged while I was teaching a writing class at the Waxter Center for Senior Citizens in downtown Baltimore.
 I had never been in a room full of 70-, 80- and 90-year-olds, and the passion was exhilarating.
 It changed my life.

 In 2005, Passager Books was established.
 Our first book, A Cartography of Peace by then-86-year-old poet Jean Connor, opened up the author's life to all kinds of adventures: giving readings and interviews and, recently, working with composers who have set her poems to music.